matrix-org/matrix-spec-proposals/proposals/4198-oidc-login-hint.md

 One alternative would be to only include the localpart (e.g. `login_hint=example-user`), as the domain is redundant information for the homeserver itself.
-However, the lack of a prefix makes adding and distinguishing additional future formats difficult and using an MXID builds on top of existing concepts within the spec.
+However, the lack of a prefix has the potential to make adding and distinguishing additional future formats difficult and using the full MXID builds on top of existing concepts within the spec.

 ## Security considerations